 The United Arab Emirates is nothing, if not a place of extreme contrasts.
 Perhaps the first you’ll notice is that the hospitality and warmth of the local Emirati is as welcoming as the desert is hostile.

-Talk to one of our UAE consultants, Richard French, and he’ll take you inside a world that offers you the chance to take a mind-stretching desert drive into the Empty Quarter…or go ice-skating!
+Talk to one of our UAE consultants, and they’ll take you inside a world that offers you the chance to take a mind-stretching desert drive into the Empty Quarter.

 Abu Dhabi and the UAE enjoys a contrast of culture – the Louvre and the Guggenheim are coming soon – and one of the best ways to understand much of it is to sit down to a traditional feast with a few of the locals.